Jachm11/optee-os_raspberry_pi_4_port/README.md

 ```
 cp bl31-bl32.bin buildroot/output/images/rpi-firmware/
 ```
-***Note:***: Notice that this is the same directory with the ```overlays/``` directory we copied the .dtbo fix to.
+***Note:*** Notice that this is the same directory with the ```overlays/``` directory we just copied the .dtbo fix to.
+We will also be able to see this exact directory on our SD card.

-Now that we have done all this changes we need to re-build the image.
+Now that we have done all this changes we need to re-build the linux image for the RPI4.
 ```
 cd buildroot/
 make -j$(nproc)
 ```
 Don't worry!
-This time should only take some seconds to finish.
+This time should only take some minutes to finish.

 And thats it, our RPI4 is ready to be flashed!